Join a Year-Long Theological Dialogue

 February Dialogue: Theology and U/U Identity

-The first of five formal gatherings of U/U theologians from around the world will take place in Kathmandu, Nepal during the Conference and Council meeting of the International Council of Unitarians and Universalists (ICUU) on Wednesday, February 14.
-Join us live at 7:45 a.m.
-(US-Eastern) or watch an archived version later.
-This dialogue will focus on how Theology informs U/U Identity.
+The first of five formal gatherings of U/U theologians from around the world took place in Kathmandu, Nepal during the Conference and Council meeting of the International Council of Unitarians and Universalists (ICUU) on Wednesday, February 14.
+This dialogue focused on how Theology informs U/U Identity.

 March Reflection: Theology and U/U Identity

-After watching the dialogue, engage in individual or small group reflection using a small group ministry module available here on March 1.
+After watching the dialogue, engage in individual or small group reflection using the small group ministry module designed for the month of March.

 April 7, 2018 Dialogue: Freedom and Resistance

-The second gathering of our global theologians will take place at Fourth Universalist Church, New York City, on April 7, 2018 at 3pm as the final event of the annual UU United Nations Office Spring Seminar.
-Join us in person, online, or watch an archived copy of the discussion.
-This dialogue will focus on how U/U theology guides and sustains us as leaders and partners in #Resistance movements.
+The second gathering of our global theologians took place at The Community Church (UU), New York City, on April 7, 2018 as the final event of the annual UU United Nations Office Spring Seminar.
+The dialogue focused on how U/U theology guides and sustains us as leaders and partners in Resistance movements.

 May Reflection: Freedom and Resistance

-After watching the dialogue, engage in individual or small group reflection using a small group ministry module available here on May 1.
+After watching the dialogue, engage in individual or small group reflection using the small group ministry module designed for the month of May.

-The third gathering of our global theologians will be held in Kolozsvár, Transylvania (Romania) during the Inauguration of the Hungarian Unitarian Church's new Religious Freedom Center.
-Join us in person or online at 9 a.m.
-(US-Eastern) as the dialogue explores how Unitarian history, theology and practice can further the hope of religious liberty worldwide.
+The fifth gathering of our global theologians was held in Kolozsvár, Transylvania (Romania) during the Inauguration of the Hungarian Unitarian Church's new Religious Freedom Center.

 The primary leaders and guides for the year-long dialogue are five Unitarian and UU theologians from around the world: